omerfdasar/ExactAgeCalculator/README.md

 ## Problem Statement

-- You can use [this](https://github.com/clarusway/clarusway-full-stack-10-21/tree/main/javascript/Projects/JS%20-%20Project-01_Exact_Age_Calculator) template for project.

 - Create a calculator page following the design and make the calculation with using of DOM and Event in JS.